kymart/cars/README.md

 # cars
-This is from the tutorial on how to publish Rmarkdown documents in Github
+This is from the tutorial on how to publish Rmarkdown documents in Github.

+And this was edited in the Rmarkdown file within R.